waseem/tracker/README.md

 `app/cache.rb`      - Basic cache.
 `app/key_hasher.rb` - Module that provides hashing functions for cached keys.
-`config/cache.yml`  - Cache specific configuration. (for expiration time of objects)
+`config/cache.yml`  - Cache specific configuration. (for expiration time of objects) `config/resque.yml` - Connections settings for Redis used by our Queue processor

 Starting the Application
 ---------